 - Upload Documents – passport, residence card, utility bill (PDF/JPEG).

-- Phone Verification – issuer may ring your office; give a Japanese-speaking colleague heads-up.
+- Phone Verification – issuer may ring your office, so give a Japanese-speaking colleague heads-up.

 - Bank Link – enter your domestic bank’s branch code for automatic debits.

-- Delivery – physical card arrives in 7–10 days; digital numbers often same day.
+- Delivery – your physical card will arrive in 7 to10 days, whereas digital numbers often same day.

 Using Your Card Wisely

-Pay the full balance each month, keep utilisation under 30 % and your good behaviour will propagate to national databases within 60 days.
+Pay the full balance each month, keep utilisation under 30%, and your good behavior will be transmitted to national databases within 60 days.
 Missing a payment by even one day triggers a negative mark that lingers for five years.

 Key Takeaways for 2025